BorisAnthony/computer-modern-web-font/README.md

 # computer-modern-web-font
 The Computer Modern LaTeX font for the web

+This is a fork of [Dreampulse](https://github.com/dreampulse/computer-modern-web-font)'s excellent and much appreciated repo.
+I've added WOFF2 files and moved some things around.

 ## Example
-Take a look at this [example.html](https://cdn.rawgit.com/dreampulse/computer-modern-web-font/master/example.html).
+Take a look at this [example.html](https://cdn.rawgit.com/BorisAnthony/computer-modern-web-font/master/example.html).

 ## Usage